 20 July 2014

-City centres are the new engines of Australia’s prosperity.
+City centres are the new engines of Australia’s prosperity, producing a dollar value of goods and services out of all proportion to their physical size.
 But too many workers are living too far from jobs to fulfil our cities’ potential.

 Australians are paying too much for power.
 New tariffs would make the electricity grid cheaper and save some consumers from paying more than their fair share.